-University reform has been a permanent topic on the political agenda; some changes have been introduced (freedom and more financial resources for universities) but France is only at the beginnings of a profound modernization push of its tertiary education system.
+University reform has been a permanent topic on the political agenda; some changes have been introduced (managerial autonomy and more financial resources for universities) but France is only at the beginnings of a profound modernization push of its tertiary education system.
+Unfortunately, the fears of student protests have impeded any overhaul of a system that is in great need of change and adaptation.